wonseop-lee/wonseop-lee/README.md

 ---
 ### Personal Projects
 **Marble**
-- Instagram clone
+- an Instagram clone that users can interact with basic features of Instagram **Vehicle VIN Decoder**
-- Ajax project
+- a Ajax project that decodes VIN of a vehicle that fetches vehicle data from NHTSA Api

 #### Completed Full Immersion Web Development program in Feb 2021